Bad presentations. We’ve all had to sit through them. Heck, we’ve probably all given one or two. I know I have.

 This step may seem obvious, but when you’re presenting on a topic that you’re passionate about, it’s easy to get carried away with extraneous detail.
 Use the recommendations above to keep your text in check.

-According to Nancy Duarte (a presentation guru), your audience should be able to discern the meaning of your slides in 6 seconds or less.
+According to presentation guru Nancy Duarte, your audience should be able to discern the meaning of your slides in 6 seconds or less.

 Since your audience will tend to read every word you place on each slide, you must keep your text to an absolute minimum.
 The text on your slides should provide support for what you’re saying without being distracting.